 5. What’s the difference between social media and forums?

 Forum-based platforms may not dominate the headlines like TikTok or Instagram, but they continue to play a critical role in the social media landscape.
-Whether you’re managing a WordPress site with BuddyPress or joining discussions on Reddit, social media forums empower users to build lasting, interest-driven communities—something many modern platforms are now working to replicate.
+Whether you’re managing a WordPress site with Jetonomy or joining discussions on Reddit, social media forums give users what most modern platforms have traded away: sustained, searchable, topic-driven conversation.
+If you’re building that kind of community on WordPress, Jetonomy is a free starting point worth knowing about.